daniel-araujo/vue-data-object-path/README.md

 # vue-data-object-path

-This plugin adds methods for retrieving, modifying and deleting observable data properties with paths encoded as arrays.
+This plugin adds methods for retrieving and modifying observable data properties with paths encoded as arrays.

 Tested with Vue 2.6.